Yvand/LDAPCP/README.md

-# LDAPCP
+ # LDAPCP for SharePoint 2013 and 2016
-This claims provider for SharePoint 2013 and 2016 queries Active Directory and LDAP servers to enhance people picker with a great search experience in trusted authentication (typically ADFS).
+This claims provider queries Active Directory and LDAP servers to enhance people picker with a great search experience in trusted authentication (typically ADFS).
 <br>It was formerly hosted on [Codeplex](https://ldapcp.codeplex.com/).

 ## Features
-- Works with SharePoint 2013 and SharePoint 2016.
 - Easy to configure with administration pages added in Central administration > Security.
 - Queries multiple servers in parallel (multi-threaded connections).
 - Populates properties (e.g. email, SIP, display name) upon permission creation.